Group project instructions & rubrics

 This page contains more specific instructions for each project deliverable as well as their point values for grading.
 Each point represents 1 percent of total course grade; i.e. since the final project represents 40% of the final grade, you can think of each point as a percentage of the final grade.
 Ensure your repo is organized from the start so the TAs can easily find your work for marking.

-Project Proposal Lightning Talks (5 pts)
+Initial Proposal (5 pts)

 Rubric: Marks will be based on effective communication of the main ideas of the following four aspects:

-Written Proposal (5 pts)
+Final Proposal (5 pts)

 Your project proposal includes:

-Motivation and background (1 pt)
+Motivation and background - limit 500 words (1 pt)

-Question/Hypothesis (1 pt)
+Question/Hypothesis - limit 250 words (1 pt)

-Dataset (1 pt)
+Dataset - limit 250 words (1 pt)

-Aims and methodology (1 pt)
+Aims and methodology - limit 500 words (1 pt)

 Division of labour (1 pt)